 FAQs – Frequently Asked Questions

-Is it free to change address on driving licence?
+Is it free to change the address on your driving licence?

 Yes, changing your address on your driver’s licence with the DVLA is free.
 If you are over 70 or have a medical short-term licence, you can also update the photo on your driver’s licence for free.
 If you don’t match those requirements, you’ll have to spend £14 or £17 to have your driving licence photo changed, which you may do with a credit or debit card.